kylecorry31/Trail-Sense/guides/en-US/guide_tool_paths.txt

 Once the path has been simplified, it is not possible to undo the simplification.

-You can choose to automatically simplify paths imported from a GPX file by enabling Settings > Navigation > 'Simplify paths on import'.
+You can choose to automatically simplify paths imported from a GPX file by enabling Settings > Paths > 'Simplify paths on import'.

 ## Navigate to a Path
 You can navigate to the nearest point on a path by opening the path and clicking the 'Navigate' button at the bottom.
 This will open the navigation tool with the path as the destination.
 Alternatively, you can click the menu button on the path row you want to navigate to and then select 'Navigate'.

 By default, this will only navigate to recorded waypoints on the path.
-However, you can choose to navigate to any position on the path by disabling Settings > Navigation > 'Only navigate to recorded points'.
+However, you can choose to navigate to any position on the path by disabling Settings > Paths > 'Only navigate to recorded points'.
 This will assume that the path is a straight line between points.

 Paths are also visible on the radar compass (see the 'Navigation' guide) and photo maps (see the 'Photo Maps' guide).